Star Trek V: The Final Frontier: Reception

 On review aggregator Rotten Tomatoes, the film has an approval rating of 22% based on 54 reviews, with an average rating of 3.90/10.
+The site's consensus states: "Filled with dull action sequences and an underdeveloped storyline, Star Trek V: The Final Frontier is probably the worst of the series."
 On Metacritic, it has a weighted average score of 43 out of 100 based on 16 reviews, indicating "mixed or average reviews".
 Audiences surveyed by CinemaScore gave the film a grade "A−" on scale of A to F.

 Home media

-The film was released on VHS, pan-and-scan LaserDisc, and Betamax on December 21, 1989.
+The film was released on VHS, pan-and-scan LaserDisc and Betamax on December 21, 1989.
 The video was among the top-selling videocassettes for weeks after its release, and it enjoyed a resurgence in popularity in the months leading to the release of its sequel; it was Paramount's top-selling title in the third quarter of 1991.
 A LaserDisc version of the film was released by Pioneer LDCA; The Final Frontier was the 21st-best-selling title for the platform in 1990.

 The film was released on DVD-Video on April 20, 1999, as a bare-bones edition with no bonus extras.
 It was re-released on DVD as a 2-Disc Special Collector's Edition on October 14, 2003, with extras added, including footage of the principal photography wrap press conference, an interview with Shatner the day before filming began, a retrospective documentary and a commentary track by Shatner and his daughter Liz.

 Paramount released The Final Frontier Blu-ray Disc in May 2009 to coincide with the release of J. J. Abrams' Star Trek, along with the other five films featuring the original crew, packaged as Star Trek: Original Motion Picture Collection.
 The Final Frontier was remastered in 1080p high definition from the 2000 high-definition master prepared for the DVD.
 All six films in the set have the (then) new 7.1 Dolby TrueHD audio.
-The disc features a new commentary track by renowned Star Trek authors and contributors Michael and Denise Okuda, Judith and Garfield Reeves-Stevens, and Daren Dochterman, as well as the previously recorded commentary track by Shatner and his daughter.
+The disc features a new commentary track by renowned Star Trek authors and contributors Michael and Denise Okuda, Judith and Garfield Reeves-Stevens and Daren Dochterman, as well as the previously recorded commentary track by Shatner and his daughter.
 Shatner wanted to produce a director's cut of the movie similar to that of Star Trek: The Motion Picture and Star Trek II: The Wrath of Khan—Director's Cut with improved special effects and scenes omitted from the original release; however, he stated in an interview that Paramount would not support the venture.